 You can start introducing solids at around six months, but you do not need to introduce new foods in any specific order.
-People all over the world choose a wide variety of different foods as first foods for their baby, but there is no research to say one way is better than another.
-The most important thing is variety of taste and texture.
+So, although people all over the world might swear by their chosen variety of first foods for their baby, there actually is no research to say one way is better than another.
+The most important thing is a variety of taste and texture.
 Weaning is a key time for the development of taste preferences and ongoing relationships with food, during this time they tend to be more accepting of new foods.

 It is generally advised not to offer possibly allergen foods first, but other than that, whether it is a grain, legume, fruit or vegetable, or even meat- it really doesn’t matter.

-There is a growing trend to focus on vegetables as some of the first foods with a real focus on getting a wide range of different vegetables into your baby’s diet in the first few months.
-This is a very positive way to introduce foods, as vegetables come in a range of wonderful flavours, textures and colours – providing a huge range of nutrients such as fibre, antioxidants, vitamins and minerals.
+Focusing on vegetables as some of the first foods, particularly a wide range of different vegetables, is a very positive way to introduce foods.
+Vegetables come in a range of wonderful flavours, textures and colours – providing a huge range of nutrients such as fibre, antioxidants, vitamins and minerals.

-Tips and recipe ideas for introducing vegetables to your little one
+Tips for introducing vegetables to your little one

 - You can mix and mash fruit and vegetables, but it’s also a good idea to give ingredients separately so baby’s know what a more bitter or savoury flavour tastes like.
 Try giving steamed broccoli spears for them to gum on, or whizz up some kale or spinach and peas together.